turbo-octo-happiness/book-kit/documentation/api.md

 #### POST /bookmarks

 - _Description:_ Inserts a bookmark into the database and associates it with a folder and tag(s).
 The bookmark is automatically assigned to the authenticated customer.
-If insertion into database is successful, then the new bookmark plus tags are returned to the caller.
+If insertion into database is successful, then the new bookmark, a list of associated tags, and a list of customers who have access to the bookmark are returned to the caller.
 - _Endpoint:_ `/bookmark`
 - _Data Parameters:_ An object with the following fields: url, title, description (optional), folderid, foldername, screenshot (optional), and an array of tags (optional).